 The NAO strategy 2015-16 to 2017-18 sets out how our public audit perspective will help Parliament hold government to account and improve public services.Jump to downloads

 The public sector faces continuing financial constraints, putting pressure on its funding and services.
 The civil service must provide public services for less.
 These changes bring opportunities but also risks to value for money.
 Parliament needs a strong audit institution, to give strong accountability for public funds.

 We help the government spend wisely.
 Our objectives are:

 - increase our influence; and

 - deliver high performance.

-Our skills and savings
+Our resources and people

 The next few years will be demanding.
 Those providing public services will be scrutinised in the run up to the next general election; this will include and affect our work.
 We will transform how we work, using our strengths and new capabilities, to help the government improve public services, and give Parliament assurance.

 Comptroller and Auditor General